Preparation for the operation at home

 Before the operation

-You will get some painkiller (paracetamól 1.5 grammes) and a sedative (diazepam 10 mg) approximately 30 minutes prior to the operation.
+You will get some painkiller (paracetamól 1.5 grammes) and sedative medicine during the operation.
 You will therefore not be able to drive after the operation.
 You will change clothes and rest in a comfortable chair prior to the operation.

 In the operating room